-Chronological History of i wake rorest university 1983 Year Event 1984 1834 Founded in the town of Wake Forest, North Carolina, as Wake Forest Manual Labor Institute 1986 by the Baptist State Convention of North Carolina.
-Samuel Wait, president 1994 1838 Named Wake Forest College 1845 William Hooper, president 1849 John Brown White, president 1854 Washington Manly Wingate, president 199 1879 Thomas Henderson Pritchard, 1004 president 1996 1884 Charles Elisha Taylor, president School of Law established 1894 1902 Two-year School of Medicine 1902 established 1905 William Louis Poteat, president 1921 First summer session 1927 Francis Pendleton Gaines, president 1997 1930 Thurman D. Kitchin, president 1941 Relocation of the School of Medicine to Winston-Salem and eventual change of name to Bowman Gray School of Medicine and association with the North Carolina Baptist Hospital 1998 1999 2008 1942 Women admitted as undergraduate students 2008 1950 Harold Wayland Tribble, president 1953 Wake Forest becomes a founding member of the Atlantic Coast Conference 2009 1956 Move to Winston-Salem, 100 miles west, in response to an endowment from the Z. Smith Reynolds Foundation.
+onionological mistory of we inc i biest billycisity

+Year Event

+1834 Founded in the town of Wake Forest, North Carolina, as Wake Forest Manual Labor Institute by the Baptist State Convention of North Carolina.
+Samuel Wait , president

+1838 Named Wake Forest College

+1845 William Hooper, president

+1849 John Brown White, president

+1854 Washington Manly Wingate, president

+1879 Thomas Henderson Pritchard, president

+1884 Charles Elisha Taylor, president

+1894 School of Law established

+1902 Two-year School of Medicine established

+1905 William Louis Poteat, president

+1921 First summer session

+1927 Francis Pendleton Gaines, president

+1930 Thurman D. Kitchin, president

+1941 Relocation of the School of Medicine to Winston-Salem and eventual change of name to Bowman Gray School of Medicine and association with the North Carolina Baptist Hospital

+1942 Women admitted as undergraduate students

+1950 Harold Wayland Tribble, president

+1953 Wake Forest becomes a founding member of the Atlantic Coast Conference

+1956 Move to Winston-Salem, 100 miles west, in response to an endowment from the Z. Smith Reynolds Foundation.
 No American college has picked up roots as deep and moved them so far.

-1961 Graduate School of Arts and Sciences established 2010 1962 First major private university in the South to integrate with the enrollment of Edward Reynolds 1967 James Ralph Scales, president 2012 1967 Change of name to Wake Forest University 2013 1969 Charles H. Babcock Graduate School of Management established 2013 1974 Purchased Casa Artom in Venice to serve as an academic international house for students
+1961 Graduate School of Arts and Sciences established

+1962 First major private university in the South to integrate with the enrollment of Edward Reynolds

+1967 James Ralph Scales, president

+1967 Change of name to Wake Forest University

-1977 Purchased Worrell House in London to serve as an academic international house for students 1983 Thomas K. Hearn Jr., president 1984 Sesquicentennial anniversary 1986 Established governing independence from the Baptist State Convention of North Carolina 1994 Carnegie Foundation recognizes Wake Forest as a Doctoral II institution, an upgrade that qualifies the University for consideration as a National University according to U.S. News & World Report rankings 1995 School of Business and Accountancy is renamed the Wayne Calloway School of Business and Accountancy 1996 Wake Forest becomes the first college in the history of the U.S. News rankings to advance from classification as a Regional University to a Top-30 National University.
+1969 1974 Charles H. Babcock Graduate School of Management established Purchased Casa Artom in Venice to serve as an academic international house for students 1977 Purchased Worrell House in London to serve as an academic international house for students 1983 Thomas K. Hearn Jr., president 1984 Sesquicentennial anniversary 1986 Established governing independence from the Baptist State Convention of North Carolina 1994 Carnegie Foundation recognizes Wake Forest as a Doctoral II institution, an upgrade that qualifies the University for consideration as a National University according to U.S. News & World Report rankings 1995 School of Business and Accountancy is renamed the Wayne Calloway School of Business and Accountancy 1996 Wake Forest becomes the first college in the history of the U.S. News rankings to advance from classification as a Regional University to a Top-30 National University.
 It remains the only school to make this jump.
 1997 Change of name to Wake Forest University School of Medicine 1998 Purchased Flow House in Vienna to serve as an academic international house for students 1999 Divinity School founded 2005 Nathan O. Hatch, president 2008 Wake Forest announces it will become the first Top-30 National University to no longer require admission applicants to submit standardized test scores.
 This is a distinction we still hold.
 2009 The Wayne Calloway School of Business and Accountancy and the Charles H. Babcock Graduate School of Management officially merged under the name Wake Forest University Schools of Business (now named Wake Forest University School of Business) 2010 Wake Forest begins a 10-year, \$625 million construction effort that enhances academic, residential and athletic facilities.
 2012 Opening of Wake Forest University Charlotte Center in uptown Charlotte, N.C.
-2013 Farrell Hall opens to house the Wake Forest University School of Business; the first of 10 presidential endowed chairs was created to recognize faculty who represent the teacher-scholar ideal.